tinatae/Yall/README.md

 #### Sample Code:
   ##### 'Add Business' Page
-  ##### Functionality: Ok this is fun: for the 'Add Business' page, we wanted phone number input in the 10-character format '5101234567'--not '15101234567' or for even the politest users who add their own parentheses & dashes: '(510)123-4567' (13 characters!).
-So the below code snippet renders the user's input in tandem with the user typing, and formats as it goes to guide the user to the desired phone format.
-A green check mark appears when the number is inputted correctly.
+  ##### Functionality: For adding new businesses, the form asks for a phone number input in the 10-digit format '5101234567'--so without country code or extraneous punctuation.
+While a placeholder value models the desired input, it seemed inevitable that some well-meaning user would register with a nicely-formatted '(510)123-4567' and ultimately break our own formatting logic later down the road.
+So the below code snippet renders the user's input in tandem as they type, formatting as it goes to guide the user to the desired numerical input.
+A green check mark appears when the number is entered correctly.

     handleNumber() {
         if (this.state.phonenumber.length === 0) {